solo-io/sqoop/docs/getting_started/kubernetes.md

 - [`glooctl`](https://github.com/solo-io/gloo): (OPTIONAL) to see how Sqoop is interacting with the underlying system
 - Kubernetes v1.8+ deployed somewhere.
 [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) is a great way to get a cluster up quickly.

+This tutorial will install sqoop into the namespace `gloo-system` by default, this is configurable from the `sqoopctl` cli.

 ### Steps